na-na-hi/renget/archive/how2playba.md

 # /bag/ Newfag guide
-You can't save the free 100 rolls until bluefes.
+You can't save the free 100 rolls until bluefes aka Hanako banner.

 https://rentry.org/s2kng54y use this for the event minigame